-POLICY Housing H11: Small dwellings:
+POLICY Housing H10: Small dwellings:

-New housing developments will be encouraged to have a proportion of small homes with ground-floor accommodation designed for people with access and movement difficulties.
+New housing developments should have a proportion of small homes with ground-floor accommodation designed for people with access and movement difficulties.

 6. Economy and employment

 6.1 Overview:

 This Plan seeks to set a framework which will encourage economic development in a wide range of activities, to the benefit of the whole community.
 The framework will endeavour to: